Cyber Holiday Exceeds Expectations Despite Uncertain Economy

 Cautious consumers and an uncertain economy led to reduced growth projections this holiday season, with Deloitte forecasting that U.S. retail sales would only grow 4-6% and ACI Worldwide predicting global e-commerce transactions to increase 10% between Thanksgiving and Cyber Monday.
 According to Bankrate, 25% of shoppers began their holiday shopping in August and September and another 25% began in October.
 Consumers were searching for gifts and deals immediately after the Back-to-School season slowed down.

-While many analysts expected a slower “Cyber 5” (The five days from Thanksgiving to Cyber Monday) because of early shopping behaviour, performance ended up exceeding expectations significantly.
+While many analysts expected a slower “Cyber 5” (The five days from Thanksgiving to Cyber Monday) because of early shopping behavior, performance ended up exceeding expectations significantly.

 Cyber 5 racks up revenue for brands